vladoprea/road-runner-society/README.md

 ## UX

 The site has a simple and logic structure and it is easy to navigate.
 I planned it more like a presentation site with a single call to action for the possibility of volunteering.
-It is targeted more for the people who have already a few informations about the association.
+Usually, people find out about Road Runner Society from other sources, even from friends or directly participating in one of the projects.
+That means that most of the users have a minimum knowledge about the association before entering the site.

 ### Structure and Design objectives